aloneguid/azure-servicefabric-arm/README.md

 You will see OMS solution and workspace deployed to the resource group and connected to Azure Service Fabric cluster:

 ![](images/oms.png)

+## Deploying a mini cluster

+This cluster type should only be used for development purposes or really small applications.
+The cluster is still secure and has full capabilities like above, however it can't be scaled and reliability level is set to *None*.
+To create this cluster pass `-MiniCluster` switch to the script.

 ## Active Directory Authentication